Heineken Experience: Expansion and reforms

-After a year of extensive remodeling and expansion, the Heineken Experience reopened to visitors on 3 November 2008.
+After a year of extensive remodelling and expansion, the Heineken Experience reopened to visitors on 3 November 2008.
 The latest transformation of the visitor experience comprises four levels of historical artifacts, product exploration and sampling, and interactive exhibits which employ the latest high-tech multi-media technologies.

 The museum underwent a 14-month renovation and expansion process from 2021 to the end of November 2022.
-During this period, the façade and entrance were renovated and the Reception Center was expanded in order to put an end to the queue of people in the street.
+During this period, the façade and entrance were renovated and the Reception Centre was expanded in order to put an end to the queue of people in the street.

 Redesign

 In renovating this visitor experience, the brewery tour was designed to educate the public on the process of pilsner brewing as well as to bring the Heineken product and brand to life.
-As described by branding expert Bob Rogers of BRC Imagination Arts, an experience design firm based in Burbank, California, commissioned to design the visitor center renovations: "We wanted to bring back the connection with beer-making, and the history of Heineken, to help people see it, touch it, taste it".
+As described by branding expert Bob Rogers of BRC Imagination Arts, an experience design firm based in Burbank, U.S., commissioned to design the visitor centre renovations: "We wanted to bring back the connection with beer-making, and the history of Heineken, to help people see it, touch it, taste it".